 Born Lewis Allan Reed in 1942 to a Jewish family, Reed grew up in Freeport, New York.
 He formed numerous bands while in high school before moving to Manhattan in 1963 and working for the quick-hit-making Pickwick Records.
 Reed worked as a songwriter for hire and managed to score a small hit for the label with a song called “The Ostrich”.
 The label in their attempt to make as much as possible from the hit formed a band around Reed called The Primitives, which featured a young Welsh-man named John Cale.

 Cale, Reed and Sterling Morrison went on to form the incomparable Velvet Underground with simplistic drummer supreme Mo Tucker.
 The band gigged around New York without attraction much attention until Andy Warhol saw them.
 Impressed, Warhol took the band under his wing and mentored them, even taking producer credit on their first album, the classic The Velvet Underground and Nico.
 However, the album’s disappointing sales and Warhol’s poor management led Reed to fire Warhol.
 The band’s second album, the aggressive and abrasive masterpiece White Light/White Heat was produced by super-producer Tom Wilson (Bob Dylan, Frank Zappa, Simon and Garfunkle) but still failed to chart well.
 Lou Reed fired John Cale and the band’s amps were stolen resulting in the quieter but still amazing self-titled third album.
-The band then lost Tucker, who was too pregnant to play drums, and made the ok Loaded with then-bassist Doug Yule‘s cousin as drummer.
+The band then lost Tucker, who was too pregnant and could not play drums, and made the ok Loaded with then-bassist Doug Yule‘s cousin as drummer.
 Before Loaded was released, Reed quit the band and flew off to England to make his first solo album.
 The album made no impact – it was Reed’s next album which would make him a star.

 In the early 70’s, long-time fan David Bowie invited Lou Reed to record an album with him and guitarist Mick Ronson.
 In 1972, the classic Transformer was released and featured the hit single, “Walk On The Wild Side”.
 The song is an acknowledged classic which became even more classic when the backing track was used in the A Tribe Called Quest song “Can I Kick It?”.